 The Diocese covers a diverse and contrasting range of contexts and brings together over 200 churches, 70 church schools, a range of chaplaincies and networks of faith seeking to be a church for and serving all people in all places.
 Around 18,000 people worship regularly in our churches and 18,000 children and young people are educated in a church school.

 The Diocese of Bristol is committed to safeguarding and promoting the safety and welfare of children, young people and vulnerable adults.
-If you are successful in obtaining a post with the Diocese of Bristol and it requires an Enhanced DBS check this will be paid for by the diocese.
-Refusal to do so would prevent further consideration of your application.
+If you are successful in obtaining a post with the Diocese of Bristol it may require an Enhanced DBS check.
+This will be clearly stated in the Job Pack and will be paid for by the DBF.
 Any information received from the DBS will be treated in the strictest confidence.

-We wish you well in your search for your next opportunity and look forward to receiving your application.
+We wish you well in your job search and look forward to receiving your application.

 Meet just some of our amazing colleagues and read their stories:-